Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

                     Application
 ```

-All instances are created and managed through the VM Scale Set.
+The VM instances are created from the VMSS configuration.

 ---